kakirastern/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 3. Image size: Should allow a large proportion of the people to be captured through the frame.

 ## Model Research

-[This heading is only required if a suitable model was not found after trying out at least three different models.
-However, you may also use this heading to detail how you converted a successful model.]

 In investigating potential people counter models, I tried each of the following three models: